IDS6145-Fall2019/assignment1-allienizam/README.md

 You are expected to create the python files - the code should run without errors, create and object(s) for your system, but not provide function detail.

 ## (Part 1.5) Specifying the Inputs to a System **(10%)**

-(remove the below points once ideas are satisfied)
-* Specify the independent and dependent input variables of your subway esclator model
-* Specify where the data will come from measured subset of real data (empirical) or synthetic data
-* What kind of statistics are important to capture this input data
-* How do you plan to analyze the output of your model?
-* What ways will you visualize your data - charts, and graphs you will create?
-* What clever way will you visualize your output with a useful infographic?

 * Variables are the users and their payment status and which type of turnstile is used.
 * The data for source arrival and processing rates can be synthetic data, such as arrival with exponential(2) meaning 0.5 per minute, but more realistically at rush hours could be 100 per minute or more.